cobwebos/docs/articles/iot-hub/iot-hub-bulk-identity-mgmt.md

   }
 }

-// Call import using the same blob to add new devices!
+// Call import using the blob to add new devices
+// Log information related to the job is written to the same container
-// This normally takes 1 minute per 100 devices the normal way JobProperties importJob = await registryManager.ImportDevicesAsync(containerSasUri, containerSasUri);
+// This normally takes 1 minute per 100 devices
+JobProperties importJob = await registryManager.ImportDevicesAsync(containerSasUri, containerSasUri);

 // Wait until job is finished